FAR: Function-preserving Attention Replacement for IMC-friendly Inference: Experiment results

 \subsection{Experiment Setup}

-We evaluate our attention replacement framework on the DeiT family of vision transformers~\cite{touvron2021deit}, including DeiT-Tiny, DeiT-Small and DeiT-Base.
-For each model, the self-attention architecture of all layers are replaced with multi-head bidirectional LSTM modules.
-The number of heads and total width are kept the same, and the hidden dimension per head of the LSTM is set to 64 to match the original DeiT configuration.
-Except for the replaced part, all other components including the MLP sublayers, normalization, and embeddings retain their original pretrained weights and remain frozen during the initial training stage.
+\paragraph{Models and Replacement Configuration.} We evaluate FAR on the DeiT vision transformer family (DeiT-Tiny/Small/Base)~\cite{touvron2021deit}.
+For each scale, all self-attention blocks are replaced with multihead BiLSTM modules of architecture in Section~\ref{sec:multihead-lstm}.
+The number of heads and the per-head hidden size are matched to the teacher model to preserve dimensional compatibility.
+All remaining components, including MLP blocks and patch embeddings, retain their pretrained weights and remain fixed during the distillation stage.

-Training protocols follow the original DeiT setup as closely as possible, including the data augmentation recipe and the optimizer configuration.
-However, due to the nature of LSTM modules, we apply different hyperparameter settings, including learning rate and batch size, which are detailed in Appendix~\ref{app:training}.
-During the distillation, only the LSTM substitute blocks are updated using the combined loss described in Section~\ref{sec:strategy}.
-We set the default parameter $\lambda = 1$ for the similarity term.

-For pruning experiments, as described in Section~\ref{sec:pruning}, we apply DeepHoyer regularization to each LSTM head, performing structured pruning on the hidden dimension.
-The pruning is adaptive per block using threshold-based selection, with full hyperparameter details provided in Appendix~\ref{app:pruning}.

-Evaluation is conducted using Top-1 classification accuracy on ImageNet~\cite{deng2009imagenet} and several downstream datasets, including CIFAR-10/100~\cite{krizhevsky2009learning}, Stanford Cars~\cite{krause20133d}, and Flowers-102~\cite{nilsback2008automated}.
-For downstream transfer, we follow the DeiT finetuning protocol and objective without the teacher transformer.
-Dataset splits and augmentation strategies are consistent with standard practice.

-We report the Top-1 accuracy, parameter count, and inference efficiency metrics including latency and FLOPs in Section~\ref{sec:analysis}.
-Latency is measured on an AMD EPYC 9254 CPU and 8$\times$ NVIDIA A6000 GPUs.
-Batch size, thread count, and measurement details are provided in Appendix~\ref{app:other}.